 - Problems to Watch For When Flux Core Welding

 - Flux Core Wire Welding Advantages and Disadvantages

 As welding machines have reduced in price having your own welder at home is an option for even the most basic of workshop environments.
 Flux core welders, using self shielding flux core wires are one of the cheapest welding machines available.

 And these machines are great for beginner welders as all you need is the welder, some flux core welding wire, an electrical supply and some basic safety equipment and your good to go.

 Self shielded flux core welding is ideal for newbie welders as it is very tolerant of the lack of skill of the welder.
 And with a few hours of practice a novice welder can produce a good weld that will hold.

 Self shielded flux core wire is great for welding outdoors as the process tolerates all but the very windiest of conditions.
 And the process doesn’t demand that the metal being welded is scrupulously clean.

 Though clean metal (cleaning with a metal brush or grinder) is always recommended.
 You can get away with an amount of dirty metal because the flux within the flux core welding wire helps cleans them out.

 This means that it lifts to the surface contaminants in the weld pool, where those contaminants then sit as part of the slag and can be chipped off after welding.

 Flux core welding has some of the highest deposition rates of welding wires.
-(Don't worry I'll explain more about what that means later.)
-It is also better at welding thicker gauges of metals and is better for out of position welds.
+(Don’t worry you’ll discover what that means later.)
+It’s also better at welding thicker gauges of metals and is better for out of position welds.